Grubba27/dotenv_gleam/README.md

 // or you can specify the path to the .env file

 pub fn main() {
-  dotenv_gleam.config_with("path/to/.env") // this should load .env file
+  let assert Ok(Nil) = dotenv_gleam.config_with("path/to/.env") // this should load .env file or return an error if it does not exist

   let assert Ok(test) = envoy.get("TEST")
   let assert Ok(bar) = envoy.get("BAR")